 - Want to know how many centimetres of snow have fallen at your destination?
 There are plenty of good apps online that tell you which winter destinations have the most snowfall.
 The major ski resorts have their own app.

 - Travelling by car?
-Download the KBC Assist app.
+Download the KBC Mobile app.
 This ensures you have all the necessary contact information should you have an accident or break down.
 You can even submit a claim on the go.

 - Want to know the damage after an evening of après-ski?
 Simply check your balance with KBC Mobile.
 You can also use it to easily pay your friends back for that round of drinks.